Trump Tower wiretapping allegations: Allegation of British involvement

-This information became public on April 13, 2017, when The Guardian reported that GCHQ and other European intelligence agencies had intercepted secret communications between members of the Trump campaign team and Russian intelligence agents, and shared this intelligence with their U.S. counterparts.
+This information became public on April 13, 2017, when The Guardian reported that GCHQ and other European and Australian intelligence agencies had intercepted secret communications and surveilled meetings between members of the Trump campaign team and "known or suspected Russian agents", and shared this intelligence with their U.S. counterparts.
 The communications were obtained through "incidental collection" as part of routine surveillance of Russian intelligence assets, not from a targeted operation against Trump or his campaign.

 Before The Guardians report, during a March 14, 2017, Fox & Friends interview, Andrew Napolitano said that "Three intelligence sources have informed Fox News that President Obama went outside the chain of command", using the British Government Communications Headquarters (GCHQ) to implement surveillance to avoid leaving "American fingerprints".
 Napolitano accused Robert Hannigan, who resigned from the GCHQ on January 23, of ordering the wiretap.
 Hannigan reportedly resigned for personal reasons.
 Fox News anchor Bret Baier later stated that "the Fox News division was never able to back up [Napolitano's] claims".
 Napolitano was reportedly temporarily taken off air by Fox due to the allegations.
 One of Napolitano's sources was former intelligence officer Larry C. Johnson, who later told CNN that Napolitano had misrepresented the statements he made on an online discussion board.
 Johnson, citing two anonymous sources, claimed that the GCHQ was passing information on the Trump campaign to US intelligence through a "back-channel", but stressed that the GCHQ did not "wiretap" Trump or his associates and that alleged information sharing by the GCHQ was not done at the direction of the Obama administration.

 On March 16, Spicer repeated Napolitano's claim at a White House press briefing.
 The following day, GCHQ responded with a rare public statement: "Recent allegations made by media commentator Judge Andrew Napolitano about GCHQ being asked to conduct 'wiretapping' against the then president-elect are nonsense.
 They are utterly ridiculous and should be ignored."
 A British government source said the allegation was "totally untrue and quite frankly absurd".
 Admiral Michael S. Rogers, director of the National Security Agency (NSA), said he has seen nothing to suggest that there was "any such activity" nor any request to do so.
 Former GCHQ director David Omand told Financial Times that "The suggestion that [Barack Obama] asked GCHQ to spy on Trump is just completely barking — that would be evident to anyone who knew the system."